27 Building a DSL

 #> [1] TRUE

-Every operator enforces the invariant: you cannot mix units.
-The type system (S3 classes) and the operator overloading work together to make invalid states unrepresentable in the DSL.
+Every operator enforces the same invariant: you cannot mix units.
+The type system (S3 classes) and operator overloading work together to make invalid states unrepresentable, which is the whole point of designing a DSL rather than writing bare functions.
+But the unit system is small, almost toy-like.
+What techniques would you reach for when the domain gets more complex?

 Exercises